 Self-driving cars are a good example of limited memory AI systems.
 These cars can store data about traffic signals, use sensors to identify pedestrians, and store data about road conditions for better driving.
 Some other examples are email spam detection, image/face recognition, drones, product/movie recommendation systems, etc.

 Although in the theoretical stage, AI systems powered by the theory of mind will be able to communicate with human beings like human beings (in natural language) and explain their behavior or actions.
 These systems will be able to understand the intent of other similar systems or robots.

 Theory of mind is in the research stage, and scientists are using Artificial Neural Networks (ANN) to simulate the human brain and observe how it works.
 ANNs then acquire new data and apply algorithms that make these systems learn.

 For example, robots can recognize human emotions and mimic them.
 Theory of mind AI will enable social interaction between humans and robots and create a world where robots and humans will co-exist!
 This could be particularly useful for people who live alone or sick or elderly persons who need assistance.
 A recent Malayalam movie Android Kunjappan Version 5.25, shows a glimpse of this concept.

-Self-aware systems are an extension of the theory of mind, where the system can make certain decisions on its own, which may be conflicting with the initial instructions given to it.
-For example, a robot goes for grocery shopping and notices an item XYZ that is not on the list but would be useful if he buys it.
+Self-aware systems are an extension of the theory of mind, where the system can make certain decisions on its own, which may conflict with the initial instructions given to it.
+For example, a robot goes grocery shopping and notices an item XYZ that is not on the list but would be useful if he buys it.